 “Ittera!”

-Nau is the phonetic pronunciation of the English “Now,” It also carries the same meaning, as it expresses that something is “now.”
-It also carries a slight joyful nuance, as if waiting for what is about to come.
+Nau is the phonetic pronunciation of the English word “now,” and it carries the same meaning, expressing that something is “now.
+It also carries a slightly joyful nuance, as if waiting for what is to come.

 (Koohii taimu Nau!)